 Campaign 2020

-Shannon Wright claims to have been a lead negotiator in a New York desegregation case.
-The actual negotiator calls her claim “an outrageous lie.”
+Shannon Wright says she was a lead negotiator in a famous New York desegregation case.
+The actual negotiator calls her assertion “an outrageous lie.”

 Above: Republican mayoral nominee Shannon Wright describes herself as “family first, business-friendly.” (wrightformaryland.com)